Organization is key as Americans work to recover during the economic downturn.

 It’s important to stay updated on when federal protections and relief programs will expire.
 This list can help you get started:

-- Federal student loan forbearance and the interest freeze on federal student loans are both set to expire on September 30, 2021
+- Federal student loan forbearance and the interest freeze on federal student loans were extended through May 1, 2022.

-Be aware that these protections may be extended, but don’t count on another extension.
-Be proactive so you’ll be prepared if those extensions don’t come.
+Be aware that these protections may be extended, but don’t count on further extensions or additional government assistance.
+Be proactive so you can get the financial assistance you need while it’s available.

 “This pandemic has certainly been a black swan event that no one could have predicted,” Herman says.
 “But financial downturns and household emergencies are inevitable.
 You need to plan and prepare your finances for the worst, so you can maintain stability in any situation that may arise.
 The more you know and the more you use that knowledge, the better prepared you will be when something like this happens.”